 Approximately 1/3 of U.S. adults are obese, and nearly 17 percent of children and teens are also obese.
-Obesity disproportionately affects people from certain racial and ethnic groups and those who are socio-economically challenged.
+Obesity disproportionately affects people from certain racial and ethnic groups and those who are socio-economically disadvantaged.

 Individuals who are obese may suffer devastating health problems, face reduced life expectancy, and experience stigma and discrimination.
 Obesity is a strong risk factor for type 2 diabetes, fatty liver disease, and many other disorders within the NIDDK’s mission.

-The NIDDK also plays a leading role in the NIH Obesity Research Task Force, which sponsors scientific meetings, coordinates research priorities, and contributes to public education initiatives such as the 2012 HBO documentary The Weight of the Nation.
+The NIDDK also plays a leading role in the NIH Obesity Research Task Force, which organizes scientific meetings and seminars, engages in strategic planning for NIH obesity research, and promotes and coordinates collaborative research efforts across the NIH.

 The NIDDK’s Weight-control Information Network (WIN) provides information about obesity, weight control, physical activity and related nutritional issues to the public, health care professionals, and the media.
-The Network provides online resources, publications, and answers inquiries by phone and email.
+The Network provides online resources and publications, and answers inquiries by phone and email.